realm/realm-studio/GUIDELINES.md

 The project contains a directory of "reusable" components in `./src/ui/reusable` for components which implements UI that has been used three or more places in the app.

+Use the `classnames` module to conditionally produce a className attribute for components.

 # TypeScript

 We use TypeScript (configured from `./tsconfig.json`) as it helps us reason about our code and catch errors at